Car Loan Calculator

 Car loan payment formula

 For zero-interest car loans (where r = 0), the formula simplifies to: Monthly Payment = Principal ÷ Number of Payments.
-This is a simple division because there's no interest to account for.
-The calculator handles both scenarios automatically, switching between the standard formula and the simplified version based on the interest rate entered.
+That’s just the amount you borrow split evenly over the term.
+The calculator handles both cases automatically, so you can model promo 0% deals or standard rates.

 Down payment and its impact

 Down payment directly affects the loan amount and monthly payment.
-Larger down payments reduce the loan amount, resulting in lower monthly payments and less total interest.
-A 20% down payment is common and often results in better interest rates from lenders.
-Smaller down payments increase loan amounts, monthly payments, and total interest, but require less upfront cash.
+Larger down payments reduce the loan amount, so you pay less each month and less interest over time.
+A 20% down payment is common and often gets you better rates from lenders.
+Smaller down payments mean a bigger loan, higher monthly payments, and more total interest—but you need less cash upfront.
+To see how different down payments change a home loan, try the mortgage calculator.

 Loan terms: shorter vs longer